Value-added tax (VAT)

 An employer, for the purposes of Social Insurance, is anyone who has employees.
 An employee is anyone who is gainfully occupied in employment under a contract of service in Guernsey or Alderney.

 In general, contributions are required from both employer and employee in respect of any employed person who is over school-leaving age and under 65.
-Employer social security contributions are levied on the gross employment income of the employee at 6.6%.
+Social security contributions are levied on the gross employment income of the employee at 6.6% for both employers and employees.

 Employer social security contributions for 2019 are calculated on a monthly lower earnings limit of GBP 611, which is the level of earnings at which an employer becomes liable for the payment of contributions.
 The upper limit for 2019, which is the highest level of earnings on which contributions are calculated, is GBP 12,194 per month.